 Victoria sits on the Board of New American Africans was also part of the first class of Community Health Workers trained in the state of New Hampshire as facilitated by Southern New Hampshire AHEC.
 In 2012 Victoria had the privilege of conducting an international research project on immigrant and refugee policy in San Jose, Costa Rica as a McNair Scholar.
 She holds Bachelor and Master of Art’s Degrees in Political Science from the University of New Hampshire.

-VALENTINA T. DINGLE, DIRECTOR AT LARGE
+VALENTINA T. DINGLE, DIRECTOR MARKETING COMMUNICATIONS

 Val is a principal with Prime Buchholz, an independent investment consulting firm based in Portsmouth, NH.
 She is responsible for external engagement and communications and serves as Co-Chair of Prime Buchholz’s Mission-Aligned Investment Practice.
 She also chairs the firm's Diversity, Equity, and Inclusion Council.